SpaceKrakens/SKON/Spec/SKEMA v1 Spec.md

 If there are any strongly connected components the SKEMA has recursing definitions and cannot be resolved!

-When defining a strongly connected component `optional` elements should not be considered edges, this allows for semi-reqursive SKEMAs to be written like this:
+When defining a strongly connected component `optional` elements should not be considered edges, this allows for semi-recursive SKEMAs to be written like this:

 ```scala
 define Node: